opencog/link-grammar/link-grammar/README.md

 discard impossible parses.

 As of version 5.9.0, the SAT solver parser is not just a little bit slower, it is a **LOT** slower than the default parser.
+It is:
+* 5x slower on `corpus-basic.batch`.
+* 4x slower on `corpus-fixes.batch`.
+* More than 100x slower on `corpus-fix-long.batch`.
+* More than 15x slower on Jane Austen's *Pride and Prejudice*.

 The code can still be built by saying
 ```
 configure --enable-sat-solver
 ```